PaulZappia/sand_dust/README.md

-# Sand Dust
+<h1 align="center">Sand Dust</h1>
+<p align="center">
 Adds a new drop to husks that can be used to make renewable sand.
-<p align="center">
   <img src="https://i.imgur.com/pE60u7o.png" alt="Screenshot of Sand Dust"/>
 </p>